What Happens if Your Firm Doesn’t Move to Advisory?

 “And I wonder if you know, How it really feels To be left outside alone,” sang 00’s pop diva Anastacia.
 You won’t have to imagine too much longer, though, if you don’t take the leap into advisory.
 It’s the only way to be running your firm – and it’s 2017 so you know the pitfalls of automation taking over.
 If you’re still digging your heals in, this blog will hopefully change your mind.
 These are the top, and scariest, things that will happen to your practice if you don’t make the change into the advisory space.

 We know what can happen when you try to move your firm to advisory: staff can be resistant and clients may not want to embrace the cloud.
-But what happens if you just ignore the whole industry evolution?
-Not to be too negative, but it’s not going to go well for you…
+But what happens if you turn your back on this industry evolution?

 “I’d say business owners are now making the decision that they want their accounts to work in this particular way.
 Then they find someone who will do management accounting, as opposed to ‘I need a bookkeeper, what does a bookkeeper do?!’
 They’re definitely looking for it.”